Gymnastics Equipment List

 Singlets serve the same purpose as leotards, although they are more efficient in that they cover both the upper and lower body.
 The biggest advantage to wearing a singlet is that only one garment is required.
 Thus, singlets are generally the most inexpensive way to dress for gymnastics.
 However, some gymnasts find them to be awkward and inhibiting, preferring to wear a top that is detached from the pants.
 There is no significant advantage offered by either garment with regards to performance, so choosing whether to wear a leotard or singlet comes down entirely to personal preference and comfort.

 Many gymnastics competitions require the performer to be accompanied by a spotter.
 The spotter stands nearby to protect the gymnast in the event of a potential fall.
-This insurance policy applies most to beam or ring events, where the gymnast is performing well above the ground.
-Enter spotting blocks, which are foam-filled portable platforms that give spotters a comfortable, stable surface to stand atop as they monitor the performer's progress.
+This protective assistant is used mostly during beam or ring events, where the gymnast is performing well above the ground.
+Spotting blocks are foam-filled portable platforms that give spotters a comfortable, stable surface to stand atop as they monitor the performer’s progress.